 - Does it prevent you from adjusting to a new line of work?

 Both mental health conditions and physical conditions can qualify.
 In either case, an Augusta Social Security disability lawyer can help you collect the documentation needed to prove your claim.
-Your personal injury lawyers can help you with this.

-Many people think there is a strict list of conditions that do and do not count as disabilities.
-This is not exactly true.
+There is not necessarily a strict list of conditions that do and do not count as disabilities.
 Any condition can count as long as it prevents you from working.
 The SSA does maintain a list of conditions they already recognize as causing disabilities.
-These “disabling conditions” include:
+These disabling conditions include:

 - Musculoskeletal problems, including back issues